moonwhaler/comfyui-seedvr2-tilingupscaler/README.md

 A ComfyUI custom node for memory-efficient image upscaling using SeedVR2 models with advanced tiling and detail-preserving stitching.

-WARNING: This is not magic - although it sometimes seems that way.
-It makes errors.
+WARNING: This is not magic - although it sometimes may seem that way.
 It will alter details and it might even change things you don't like.
-But in my testing the outputs are more convincing than any other detailer / upscaler process I tested.
+But in my testing the outputs are more convincing than any other detailer / upscaler processes I tested so far.
 Personally, I use it to refine Flux / ... outputs and enhance skin detail (or any detail) for further, more natural looking training datasets.
 Upscaling for print use is also one way to use this.

 ## Features